-Under the 2020 Revolving Credit Facility, we are required to pay a quarterly commitment fee on the average daily undrawn amount of 0.175% to 0.525%, based on the applicable corporate credit rating at the time.
-As of December 31, 2020, the applicable commitment fee was 0.35%.
-For the year ended December 31, 2020, we recorded \$0.4 million of commitment fees in interest expense, respectively.
+Under the 2021 Revolving Credit Facility, we are required to pay a quarterly commitment fee on the average daily undrawn amount of 0.175% to 0.525%, based on the applicable corporate credit rating at the time.
+As of December 31, 2021, the applicable commitment fee was 0.35%.
+For the year ended December 31, 2021, we recorded \$0.4 million of commitment fees in interest expense.

-We incurred debt issuance costs of \$0.8 million in connection with the 2020 Revolving Credit Facility and had \$0.6 million of unamortized debt issuance costs associated with the 2018 Revolving Credit Facility remaining at the time of its amendment and replacement.
-Combined unamortized debt issuance will be amortized through interest expense on a straight-line basis over the contractual life of the 2020 Revolving Credit Facility.
-At December 31, 2020, remaining unamortized deferred debt issuance costs were \$1.1 million.
+We incurred debt issuance costs of \$1.1 million in connection with the 2021 Revolving Credit Facility, and had \$0.6 million of unamortized debt issuance costs associated with the 2020 Revolving Credit Facility remaining at the time of its amendment and replacement.
+Combined unamortized debt issuance will be amortized through interest expense on a straight-line basis over the contractual life of the 2021 Revolving Credit Facility.
+At December 31, 2021, remaining unamortized deferred debt issuance costs were \$1.6 million.

-We are subject to certain covenants under the 2020 Revolving Credit Facility, including, but not limited to, the following: a maximum debt-to-total capitalization ratio of 35%, a minimum liquidity requirement, compliance with the private mortgage insurer eligibility requirements (PMIERs) financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
-We were in compliance with all covenants at December 31, 2020.
+We are subject to certain covenants under the 2021 Revolving Credit Facility, including, but not limited to, the following: a maximum debt-to-total capitalization ratio of 35%, compliance with the private mortgage insurer eligibility requirements (PMIERs) financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
+We were in compliance with all covenants at December 31, 2021.